 The opportunity in France to be open, receptive but also really think about where my art is and where it is going and the influence of place on what I create, was one of the most important things to have happened to me in many years-in my career and otherwise.
 I just wanted to let you know that it was a very multi-dimensional experience, filled with sensations, thoughts and of course friends, and I am very grateful.

 My summer painting in Léhon was a magical experience.
-I didn't anticipate how the beauty of Bretagne, the quiet of the abbey, and the diversity of my group would challenge me to develop and grow as an artist.
+I didn't anticipate how the beauty of Bretagne, the quiet of the Abbey, and the diversity of my group would challenge me to develop and grow as an artist.
 I'm currently working on a new body of work, which would not exist if not for my time in Léhon.

 The Residency was a creatively validating and enriching experience, and the time working in the historic Abbey was magnificent.
 The creative energy generated by the other talented artists in the Residency gave me new ideas and techniques to add to my own work.
 The entire experience was more than I could have hoped for and my growth during and after my time there has given my career a boost at a perfect time.

-Before my experience in France, I painted for two-month long self-guided plein air "residencies" in Vietnam.
+Before my experience in France, I painted for two-month long self-guided pleine air "residencies" in Vietnam.
 Painting in France allowed me to research three key movements: French Indochina, French East India trading with Vietnam, and the French Foreign Missions Society.
 Serendipitously, I searched out rococo interiors near Léhon.
-The interiors I painted in Malouiniere's were owned by the St. Malo merchants of the 18th century.
+The interiors I painted in Malouiniere's were owned by the Saint-Malo merchants of the 18th century.
 I continue to paint and make larger work thanks to my experience in Léhon.
 I am expanding my subject to reflect upon the colonialism (missionaries, merchants, governing bodies) that resulted (eventually) in the American Vietnam War.

 The experience was a truly wonderful mediation on the glorious ability to paint from life with inspiration coming solely from what I saw, the paints I carried with me, the company of fellow artists (and hosts Christopher and Jane Shipley), and my past study which rests in my mind.
 The residency invigorated my belief in the strengths of pure visual communication.